Anomalous Dimensions from Soft Regge Constants: Introduction

 In this paper we re-examine the Regge limit of the simplest $2\to 2$ scattering amplitudes using the Glauber effective field theory (EFT)~\cite{Rothstein:2016bsq} built into the soft collinear effective theory (SCET))~\cite{Bauer:2000ew, Bauer:2000yr, Bauer:2001ct, Bauer:2001yt, Bauer:2002nz}.
 Taking the $gg\to gg$ process as a specific example, in the classic presentation the Regge limit of the amplitude is described up to NLL by a simple factorization~\cite{Kuraev:1976ge}:

 This result involves the so-called impact parameters $C^g$ as well as the Regge trajectory, $\alpha(t)$.
-Note that the Regge trajectory can be expressed in terms of the anomalous dimensions of Wilson lines \cite{Korchemskaya:1996je,Korchemskaya:1994qp,Bret:2011xm,DelDuca:2011ae} while the $C^g$ are, in principle, arbitrary constants.
+Note that the Regge trajectory can be expressed in terms of the anomalous dimensions of Wilson lines \cite{Korchemskaya:1996je,Korchemskaya:1994qp,Bret:2011xm,DelDuca:2011ae,Falcioni:2021buo} while the $C^g$ are, in principle, arbitrary constants.
 Similar formulae exist for scattering involving quarks, with the same $\alpha(t)$ and different impact factors $C^q$, see for example~\cite{DelDuca:2001gu} for a detailed presentation.

-In the EFT, the factorized amplitude takes a different form than \Eq{eq:simple_Regge}, where it is instead expanded expanded into gauge invariant operators labelled by the number of Glauber exchanges, each of which can be factorized into soft and collinear constants.
+In the EFT, the factorized QCD amplitude takes a different form than \Eq{eq:simple_Regge}, where it is instead expanded into gauge invariant operators labelled by the number of Glauber exchanges, each of which can be factorized into soft and collinear constants.
 We show that this provides a useful operator-level refactorization of the impact factors $C^i = C_s C_c^i$, which involves universal constants $C_{s}$ that are independent of the projectiles (describing radiative corrections to the Reggeized gluons or the Glauber potential) and collinear constants $C_c^i$ (which describe radiative corrections to the projectiles).
 The Regge trajectory $\alpha(t)$ then arises as a rapidity anomalous dimension for these soft and collinear functions~\cite{Rothstein:2016bsq}.
+The factorization of the impact factors for the IR divergent contributions, which arises as a consequence of infrared factorization for scattering amplitudes applied to the Regge limit has a long history \cite{Korchemskaya:1996je,Korchemskaya:1994qp,DelDuca:2011ae,Bret:2011xm,DelDuca:2011ae,DelDuca:2013ara,Falcioni:2021dgr}.
+Here we use the Glauber effective theory of \cite{Rothstein:2016bsq} to also obtain a factorization for the IR finite pieces of the QCD impact factors into soft and collinear contributions.

 To explore this new factorization, we first compute the one-loop soft corrections for graphs with both one and two Glauber exchanges, denoted $S_1^{(1)}$ and $S_2^{(1)}$ respectively.
 Quite remarkably, we find that up to $\cO(\epsilon)$ in the dimensional regularization parameter they are completely expressed in terms of the two-loop anomalous dimensions of Wilson lines.
 In particular, with proper normalization, $S_1^{(1)}$ to ${\cal O}(\epsilon)$ and $S_2^{(1)}$ to ${\cal O}(\epsilon^0)$ are given by the two-loop Regge trajectory $\alpha^{(2)}$.
 Thus we observe a very interesting iterative structure in the soft sector.
 This significantly extends an earlier observation that the ${\cal O}(\epsilon^0)$ term in $S_1^{(1)}$ was exactly given by the two-loop cusp anomalous dimension~\cite{Rothstein:2016bsq}.